mapillary/mapillary-js/.github/CONTRIBUTING.md

 ## Development Workflow

-After cloning MapillaryJS, run `yarn` to fetch its dependencies.
+After cloning MapillaryJS, run `yarn install` to fetch its dependencies.
 Then, you can run several commands:

 - `yarn lint` checks the code style.
 - `yarn test` runs the complete test suite.
 - `yarn test-watch` runs an interactive test watcher.
 - `yarn build` creates a `dist` folder with the package.
 - `yarn start` starts a development server and rebuilds on source file changes.
-- `yarn clean` removes the build output.
+- `yarn clear` removes the build output.

 We recommend running `yarn test` to make sure you don’t introduce any regressions as you work on your change.